 The tiny girl suffered many of the problems common to micro preemies, as babies of her weight and gestational age are known.
 “Her eyes were fused shut, and she had to have a breathing tube put into her throat,” remembers Jessica.
 “She was also jaundiced and had a Grade 3 hemorrhage in her brain.
 My husband Shawn and I were warned that she could end up with cerebral palsy, blindness or mental retardation.
 It was really devastating.”

-When Icylin was just a week old, she was airlifted to Nemours/Alfred I. duPont Hospital for Children, Wilmington, Del., for emergency surgery to repair a perforated bowel.
-“The doctors also discovered a problem with a heart valve that had to be corrected,” says Jessica “She was very, very ill and had multiple infections.”
+When Icylin was just a week old, she was airlifted to Nemours Children’s Hospital, Delaware for emergency surgery to repair a perforated bowel.
+“The doctors also discovered a problem with a heart valve that had to be corrected,” says Jessica.
+“She was very, very ill and had multiple infections.”
 Icylin spent the next five months in the Newborn Intensive Care Unit (NICU) at the Hospital.
 “My daughter was the very first baby to be moved into the beautiful new NICU from the old unit,” says Jessica.

 The baby made a high-pitched sound when breathing.
 When she was examined under anesthesia with a bronchoscope, doctors found a narrowing of the airway.
 Surgery was performed to give Icylin an external opening for breathing and she was attached to a ventilator.
 “Shawn and I had to go through training so that we could learn how to care for her,” says Jessica.